walterrowe/magick-frames/README.md

 By default the `frame_it` shell script preserves your input files by creating new output files with `-frame` inserted  before the extension in the output filename.
 An input file named `my-image.jpg` will have an output a file named `my-image-frame.jpg`.
 The output file is always placed in the same folder as the input file.
 You can tell the shell script to overwrite your input file by adding the `-o` or `--overwrite` option.

 The `frame_it` shell script offers numerous options to tailor the style of the decoration.
 See the command line options section near the bottom for a detailed descriptione of these options.

+# Donations and Support

+This package was written in my free time.
+It will require my free time to maintain it.
+If you would like to make a donation to help fund ongoing support and development of this package, you can buy me a coffee at my [Buy Me A Coffee](https://buymeacoffee.com/walterrowe) page.
+You can donate as many coffees as you like.
+I really like coffee!!!

 # Installation and Configuration